 - Video Capture Device: This source will allow you to use the video from your webcam, camcorder, or DSLR.

-- NDI Source: This source will allow you to live-stream the captured video from your mobile, PTZ camera, or VJ loops from VJ software such as Resolume.
-To have this source available, you will need the obs-ndi plugin.
-For more details, check out the video tutorial about Live-Stream with OBS and Resolume.
+- NDI Source: With this source, you can live stream the captured video from your mobile phone, PTZ (Pan-Tilt-Zoom) camera, or VJ loops from VJ software like Resolume.
+To use this source, you'll need the obs-ndi plugin.
+Check out the video tutorial on how to live stream with OBS and Resolume for more details.

-- Audio Input Capture: With this source, you can live-stream the captured audio from your USB microphone or audio interface.
+- Audio Input Capture: This source will enable you to live stream the captured audio from your USB microphone or audio interface.

-- Media Source: If you want to import your VJ loops directly into OBS, without the need for any VJ software, use the Media Source.
+- Media Source: If you want to import your VJ loops directly into OBS without the need for additional VJ software, use this source.